 Color / Print:

 Alberta Ferretti presented orange, tans, fuschia, blues, and black.
 Tom Ford has orange, black, white, and fuschia.
 Balmain used a lot of graphic black/white, black/yellow prints, as well as pink, gold, green, blue, and orange.
 Christian Cowan’s collection is mostly white, aqua, red, and black.
 Dolce is showing khaki, green, pink, orange, metallic gold, and animal prints, as well as prints everywhere for most all of the designers.
 Prints at Etro, Moschino, Louis Vuitton, Fendi, Ferragamo, Zimmerman, and Givenchy to name a few more.
 Vera Wang was showing a lot of black, as well as Tom Ford with white, orange, and fuschia added.

-Many different twists are available this spring making the season not your basic knit and pearl.
-Beautiful coloring, layering, patchwork, shaping, graphic designs, sexy cuts up the thighs, thick and thin, abstract and straight forward, there are many directions for knits right now.
+Many different twists are available this fall making the season not your basic knit and pearl.
+Beautiful coloring, layering, patchwork, shaping, graphic designs, sexy open necklines, abstract and straight forward, there are many directions for knits right now.
 It is all over the collections, and vintage or a fresh take on crochet, it is a huge trend right now.

 Plaid is everywhere, in many different collections, and in many different colors.
 There is fun detailing and showing up in many different directions.
 Plaid will add an architectural look, or a girly and romantic look, depending on how they are displayed.
 Thom Brown is filled with many shades of plaid, and Marc Jacobs, Christian Dior, Saint Laurent, Libertine, Alexander McQueen among so many of the collections this fall have additions to every category of design.